tybottorff/bottorffdocs/notes/literature_notes.md

  - neoantigen-specific clones from non-responding tumors express TCRs with lower ligand-dependent signaling
 ## Discussion
  - one hypothesis for the lack of ICB response in some patients is that tumour-specific T cells exhibit low activity owing to poor avidity or affinity of their TCR for its cognate peptide MHC, **not sure what this means exactly**
+# Transcription factor Ikzf1 associates with Foxp3 to repress gene expression in Treg cells and limit autoimmunity and anti-tumor immunity
+ - IkE5-deficient Tregs express genes otherwise repressed by Foxp3 upon TCR stimulation (like *Ifng*), Treg-specific IkE5 deletion causes IFNγ overproduction (destabilizes Foxp3 expression and impairs Treg suppressive function leading to autoimmunity and anti-tumor immunity)
+ - mechanism: Foxp3-Ikzf1-Ikzf3 complex competes with coactivators (like p300) for binding to target gene loci via chromatin remodeling, so Ikzf1 association with Foxp3 is essential for gene repressive function of Foxp3
 # Transcriptomic profiling of human effector and regulatory T cell subsets identifies predictive population signatures
  - Tregs less transcriptionally diverse than Th cells, likely reflects dominant role of Foxp3 on Treg transcriptome
  - most Tregs develop in thymus upon encountering self-antigen, some Tregs may also develop at barrier sites upon encountering harmless environmental antigens (like skin/intestinal microbiome components)